Database, Tables, Views, and Indexes

 Examples

-This example creates an index called new_idx on the address column of the table.
+This example creates an index named new_idx on the address column of the table.
 Because address is a VARCHAR column, this index defaults to the HASH index type.

 This example creates an index of type NGRAM on the address column.
 As the NGRAM has no specified n_value, it defaults to indexing substrings of three characters long.